Articles

 How to turn wholesale orders into a production list before you start baking

-Every morning, you add up orders by hand to work out what to bake.
-Scanning messages, checking standing orders, hoping you haven't missed one.
+Every morning, wholesale bakeries add up orders by hand to work out what to bake.
+Scanning messages, checking standing orders, hoping nothing's been missed.
 There's a faster way to get from confirmed orders to production numbers.

 Read more